tum-ei-eda/transform_allocs_static/python/README.md

 <path_to_venv_python3.7> /<py_file.py> --args
 ```

-_datasheet.xlsx_ & _datasheet_new.xlsx_ template datasheets can be used respectively.
+_datasheet_new.xlsx_ template datasheets can be used respectively.

 To create a new datasheet, copy the mapping from the hook "pretty_print" in the terminal into a sheet editor, then export as _.xlsx